datcit/guides/ZFS Native Encryption & TPM2.md

 ```
 ## Step 14
 Now lets automate this.
 We will schedule tasks with the system via `crontab` such that
-when the system boots, it will automagicly decrypt our volume.
+when the system boots, it will automatically decrypt our volume.
 If this is your first time
 running `crontab` it will prompt you to select an editor.
 If you aren't familar with using
 `vim` use `nano` like it suggests.
 ```bash